-The latest version of this document may be found on the council's Officers Intranet under Emergency Planning
+The latest version of this document may be found on the Dartford Borough Council's Officers Intranet under Emergency Planning.

 All organisations should ensure that if printed copies of this document are being used, the latest version is obtained from this source.